Skip to Main Content

 To Log into MyRecords

-Your PIN for your MyRecords, Eagles Email and Blackboard have all been consolidated, you will use the same PIN for all three.
+Your password for your MyRecords, Eagles Email and Canvas are all the same.

 If you are having trouble logging into MyRecords